 Damage: Depending on the type of dye used and how many levels you have climbed up the color chart, you may experience differences in curl pattern, elasticity and overall manageability.
 This varies person to person.
 Some people have no problem at all with hair color and for others it’s a disaster.
 A good barometer is to think about your hair’s history.
 If you are prone to excessive shedding, dryness and breakage without color, expect those issues to get worse with it.

 It is always my recommendation that you consult a professional colorist or stylist (that you trust) in your area before making any decisions about chemically altering the color of your hair.
-In almost every instance, consultations are free and do not require booking a service upfront.
-And there’s no harm in visiting more than one salon to compare their recommendations!
+And there’s no harm in visiting more than one salon to compare recommendations!
 So, find a few pictures of the color you want to show the stylist and ask these questions during your consultation:

 - What color system do you use and are the maintenance products (shampoo, conditioner, etc.) available from the salon or in stores?

 - Will the color I want require bleach?
-(If the answer to this is “yes,” you may consider another color as bleach can be very harsh on the hair making it difficult to keep it healthy.)
+(If the answer to this is “yes,” you may consider another color as bleach can be difficult to maintain if you do not schedule regular salon visits.)

-- Is it possible to achieve the color I want without the use of permanent dye (only using low-level developer and/or demi-dye)?
+- Is it possible to achieve the color I want without the use of permanent dye (using demi- or semi-permanent)?

-- What treatments are recommended to maintain the vibrance of the color and keep my hair healthy?
+- What products are recommended to maintain the vibrance of the color and keep my hair healthy at home?

 - How often will the color need to be touched-up?